lacker/lacker.github.io/_posts/2022-01-21-looking-for-aliens.markdown

 you point away from that target.
 When you see something, notify the humans to check it out.

-I have theories about how well this stuff is working, the parts that could be improved, why we should build a moon base, all sorts of things.
+I have theories about how well this is working, the parts that could be improved, why we should build a moon base, all sorts of ideas.
 But this post is getting long so I think I'll call it here.
-Let me know if you have any questions about this stuff - I think the process of explaining it helps me understand things better myself.
+Let me know if you have any questions - I think the process of explaining it helps me understand things better myself.